AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 ### TarMK Settings Guideline {#tarmk-settings-guideline}

 For good performance, you should follow the settings guidelines presented below.
-For instructions on how to change the settings, [see this page](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/configuring/configuring-performance.html).
+For instructions on how to change the settings, see [Performance Optimization](/help/sites-deploying/configuring-performance.md).

 <table>
  <tbody>